Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 This is the “quick and easy” freezer jam recipe from the Sure-Jell box instructions.
 You can alternately cook the jam and pectin together – this requires double the amount of fruit and sugar and also results in a greater quantity (with the same amount of pectin, though).

-STRAWBERRIES: You can use frozen strawberries for this recipe, but just make sure they are not coated in any sugar or sweetener that will affect the recipe’s balance.
+STRAWBERRIES: We recommend fresh berries for this easy jam.
+However, you can use frozen strawberries for this recipe, but just make sure they are not coated in any sugar or sweetener that will affect the recipe’s balance.

 PRO TIP: